krainboltgreene/unction.js/package/withoutKeyRecursive/README.md

 > KeyType -> IterableType -> IterableType

-Returns a copy of an iterable without a path.
+Returns a copy of an iterable without a key, no matter how deep the tree.

 ``` javascript
 withoutKeyRecursive("__abstraction__")(